juanluisbaptiste/apachebench-graphs/README.md

 # apachebench-graph

-Helper script for apachebench to automate the plotting of test results.
+Helper scripts for apachebench to automate the plotting of test results.

 ## Requirements